How to Calm Nerves in Basketball, with Video

-Whether a basketball player remains calm or experiences performance jitters depends on how effectively he responds emotionally to daily situations when something is at stake.
-If he hasn’t developed the skills to deal with pressure outside the court, he’s likely to feel anxious at the thought that if he misses a shot, he will hurt his team.
-Some relaxation techniques have been found to be effective at helping athletes, including basketball players, to stay calm.
-Practicing them before the game makes it easier to put them to use when you need them.
+Whether a basketball player remains calm or experiences performance jitters in a big game or in a big moment depends on how effectively he responds emotionally to daily situations when something is at stake.
+If he hasn’t developed the skills to deal with pressure outside the court, he’s likely to feel anxious, be overthinking, or have negative thoughts about missing shots or hurting his team on game-day.

 Breathing Technique and Muscle Relaxation

-Visualize your muscles letting go of tension one at a time on each out breath.
+- Visualize your muscles letting go of tension one at a time on each breath out.
 Start by relaxing your facial muscles and work your way down to your torso, abdomen and lower-body muscles.
 Alternatively, tighten each muscle group for five seconds and then release them, allowing the muscles to fully relax.
 Repeat five times.
 Practice your breathing and muscle relaxation exercises daily.

 Close your eyes and begin to breathe deeply.
 Slowly fill your belly with air and gradually exhale.
 Breathe in and out like this a few times until you start feeling more relaxed.